holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/01_search_space_battleship/lesson_plan.md

     - Pre-created "example boards" to make clear what I'm talking about
         - I took pictures of the board and will show them in class
     - Example board in case there's an odd number of students
-- `Spaghetti Sauce Search` assignment posted to Schoology
+- `Spaghetti Sauce Search Homework` posted to Schoology
     - https://docs.google.com/document/d/1bTV5ntHalwxvYOziWZeqBAUcWBFYPB-GALBRkiU9wXk

 ### Actual Lesson